June 18, 2013

 June 25-26, 2013

-Registration is now open for the 2013 IIF Spring Membership Meeting.
-The program will focus on the challenges and opportunities in Europe as well as other key issues in global finance.
+The 2013 IIF Spring Membership Meeting will focus on the challenges and opportunities in Europe as well as other key issues in global finance.
 We look forward to sharing further details in the coming weeks.

 June 17-20, 2013